EDFilms/PSDto3D/README.md

     jom install
     ```

-1. Qt version 6.5.3 is is not fully tested with PSDtoFBX, but is supported by PSDtoMaya for Maya 2025, using the VS2022 build configuration.
+1. Qt6 version 6.5.3 is is not fully tested with PSDtoFBX, but is supported by PSDtoMaya for Maya 2025, using the VS2022 build configuration.
 To preview with PSDtoFBX:
     -   Run the Visual Studio Installer for VS2022 and select *C++ ATL for latest v143 build tools (x86 x x64)*  under Individual Components.
 This resolves a build error with *atlbase.h* when building Qt6 from source.
     -   Download and unzip [Qt 6.5.3](https://download.qt.io/official_releases/qt/6.5/6.5.3/single/), and build from the *x64 Native Tools Command Prompt for VS 2022*.
     -   Update the PSDto3D project settings and Solution Configuration, setting *Windows SDK Version* to *10.0.22621.0* and *Platform Toolkit* to *Visual Studio 2022 (v143)*.